mendix/docs/content/en/docs/appstore/app-services/text-to-speech.md

 1. To download and install the Text to Speech app service in your app, follow the instructions in the [Importing Content from the App Explorer](/appstore/general/app-store-content/#import) section in *Use Marketplace Content in Studio Pro*.
 After the app service is installed, you can see it in the **App Explorer** and also in the **Cognitive AI widgets** category in the **Toolbox**.

 2. To download and install the AWS Authentication Connector in your app, follow the instructions in the [Importing Content from the App Explorer](/appstore/general/app-store-content/#import) section in *Use Marketplace Content in Studio Pro*.
-After the app service is installed, you can see it in the **App Explorer**.2.
-Map the **Administrator** and **User** module roles of the installed modules to the applicable user roles in your app.
+After the app service is installed, you can see it in the **App Explorer**.

+3. Map the **Administrator** and **User** module roles of the installed modules to the applicable user roles in your app.

 ## 3 Configuration